tmenguy/ha-solcast-solar/README.md

 ## Key Solcast concepts

 Solcast will produce a forecast of solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
-Each of these forecasts will be in a separate sensor (see below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
+Each of these forecasts will be in a separate sensor (see [Sensors](#sensors) below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
 Separate sensors contain peak solar generation power, peak solar generation time, and various forecasts of next hour, 30 minutes, etc.

 If you have multiple arrays on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and generation, to a maximum of two sites for a free hobbyist account.